 I prefer cutting off my risk at 99% and never speculating on the 1% profit chance.
 That seems to have worked for me for the last 30 years, so I mostly shut up venturing an unspectacular opinion and let someone else, probably younger, more aggressive and untainted by a long memory, worry about picking up those pennies in front of the proverbial steamroller or going all-in to break the bank.

-If you are interested in a more comprehensive analysis on what volatility can do, please have a look at my article on volatility ‘How Hot Can It Get?’, which I wrote after Covid-19 hit in March 2020.
+If you are interested in a more comprehensive analysis on what volatility can do, please look at my article on volatility ‘How Hot Can It Get?’, which I wrote after Covid-19 hit in March 2020.